liberatorea94/US-Senate-Committees/README.md

 Pie charts comparing the gender and race demographics of the US Senate to the US as a whole are on the right side of the dashboard.
 The rest is up to you from here!
 Play around with the dashboard a bit and see what you discover.

+### Results

+With this project, it was found overall that the US Senate is not as representative of the US population as a whole as would be desired in this diverse nation.
+While the US is 49% male and 58% white, the Senate is 74% male and 91% white.
+Beyond these interesting statistics, the committee network also provided a lot of insight into the general lack of diversity in thought of the US Senate.

 ## Data
 The data we used was collected from two places.
-We used the [demographics and economy section of the Kaiser Family Foundation website](https://www.kff.org/state-category/demographics-and-the-economy/) for up to date US demographics, and we used the [US Senate website](https://www.senate.gov/reference/stats_and_lists.htm) to collect information about Senators and committees.
+We used the [demographics and economy section of the Kaiser Family Foundation website](https://www.kff.org/state-category/demographics-and-the-economy/) for up to date US demographics, and we used the [US Senate website](https://www.senate.gov/reference/stats_and_lists.htm) to collect information about Senators and committees during the 116th United States Congress.

 ## Methods
 Tools: